 The course consists of basic theory and the students will be taking part in practical situational training learning at first hand basic skills required for the industry.

 The TY Media Week Programme will provide Transition Year Students across the country with a unique opportunity to get involved in the creation of content for broadcast on a radio station across the country.
 The programme is run by Learning Waves and funded by the Broadcasting Authority of Ireland through the Television Licence fee.
 A total of 15 radio stations will take part in the programme between September 2019 and March 2020.

 I Wish is an initiative to inspire, encourage and motivate young secondary school female students to pursue careers in STEM.
 I Wish ( inspiring women in STEM ) features a conference and interactive exhibitions.
 The conference consists of workshops, daily keynote and engaging talks by women who are at the top of their field in STEM.
 The showcase event combines talks and interaction with female role models ( superstars and graduates ) with interactive exhibition spaces where companies engage with the students directly with experiments and demonstrations of what they actually do

 Would you like to know what it is like to be an undergraduate student of zoology?
 Experience the life of a scientist, come face to face with an elephant who travelled with Queen Victoria’s son?
 Learn how vultures hunt and how to use insects to solve crime?
 If so, you may be interested in a TY week in the Department of Zoology, TCD.

-The TY week runs from Monday 26th February to Friday 2nd March.
-This year there are 24 places available.
+The TY week runs in early Spring.
+There are around 20-30 places available.
 We have a varied and fascinating programme of activities for your week with us.
 There is no fee involved for the programme, all you need to bring is your enthusiasm.